 Best Dam View In Page

-Page, and Lake Powell, owe their very existence to an artfully designed 710’ tall shield of concrete, clearly visible in the orange-tan Navajo sandstone west of town.
+Page and Lake Powell owe their very existence to an artfully designed 710’ tall shield of concrete, clearly visible against the orange-tan Navajo sandstone west of town.
 Behind the dam lie the wonders of Lake Powell, while below the Colorado River continues it’s meandering journey far south and west to the Sea of Cortez.
 You can photograph the Dam up close from the pedestrian path on the bridge, or from a helicopter or small plane, but for my money the most interesting angle and view of the Glen Canyon Dam is from a vista point a few miles downstream.
-Here you can include the entire sweep of the Colorado River in one image (if you use a super wide lens), or just as easily capture it all in a panorama with your smartphone.
+Here, you can include the entire sweep of the Colorado River in one image (if you use a super wide lens), or just as easily capture it all in a panorama with your smartphone.

-The trail to the visit point is called the Dam Overlook Trail, and though short and well built, some find it a bit steep and in places slippery on well-worn sandstone.
+The trail to the visit point is called the Dam Overlook Trail, and though short and well built, some might find it a bit steep and in places slippery on well-worn sandstone.
+Be mindful of the fact that if you should fall off the rim while taking that great selfie, you might land on a ledge and survive, or more likely end up in the river hundreds of feet below, so watch the kids and dog!
 To reach the parking lot, turn west off Highway 89 on Scenic View Road, as if you’re going to the Denny’s restaurant.
 Take the first right and park in the loop lot.
-Wear shoes with good traction so you don’t slip on the trail down to the vista point, and be aware that if you should fall off the rim while taking that great selfie, you might land on a ledge and survive, or more likely end up in the river hundreds of feet below.
-Watch the kids and pets!

 Image #1 shows the start of the trail, with handrail and steps.